RUN FOR PEACE Cycling Rally

-The 3rd Rally on 4 August 2007 continues what is now an established, traditional event, which grows from strength to strength in terms of the number of participants and the support received, with proceeds from the Rally going to charities whose work falls within the Sata Foundation's mission.
-There will definitely be the 4th, 5th, 6th, etc. Rally for years to come.
+The 3rd Race on 4 August 2007 continued what is an established, traditional event, which grows from strength to strength in terms of the number of participants and the support received, with proceeds from the Race going to charities whose work falls within the Sata Foundation's mission.

-Please join us in keeping the spirit of the Rally alive!
+Please join us in keeping the spirit of the Race alive!

 Donations provide a most important source of support for maintaining our activities.
 Contributions in any amount will be gratefully received.